 Become a Master Gardener

-Master Gardener Trainees receive about 45 hours of horticultural training consisting of a variety of horticultural topics.
+Our training classes cover a variety of horticultural topics.
 Missouri Botanical Garden staff, University of Missouri Extension faculty and qualified professionals in our community teach classes in the following topics.

 Plant Relationships, Anatomy, Growth & Development